James Mu

 Embedded Heart Rate Monitor

-Developed an nrf52833dk-based embedded system that tracks heart rate and skin temperature in real time, using Zephyr RTOS and BLE to transmit data to connected devices.
+nrf52833dk-based system that transmits heart rate and skin temperature in real time, using Zephyr RTOS and BLE.

 Frog Pacemaker

-Designed an ESP32-WROOM-based benchtop pacemaker that senses heart activity and delivers pulses below a set rate.
-Added functionality that adjusts voltage thresholds based on recent R-wave amplitudes.
+ESP32-WROOM-based benchtop pacemaker that senses heart activity and delivers pulses below a set rate.

 Lightbox

-Constructed an Arduino Nano Every-based interactive LED system with a custom PCB and 3D-printed enclosure, featuring PWM-controlled lighting and real-time feedback.
+Arduino Nano Every-based interactive LED system with a custom PCB and 3D-printed enclosure.

 Transdermal Drug Delivery Prototyping